We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 • What to do if you witness a collision

-• If you’re really tired while driving
+• If you’re exhausted while driving

 Preparing for Winter Driving

 • Get your car serviced to ensure electrical systems, brakes, tires, exhaust systems, heating and cooling systems, and windshield wipers are in working order.
-Check tire pressure regularly HINT!
-If you’re stuck on the road, call Jack’s Towing!
+Check tire pressure regularly

 PARTNERS